Skip to main content

 You can go about it in two ways - deterministic or random.
 The first way lets you specify people by name, email, company or any other attribute you know about them.
 The latter uses fancy math and probability to randomly assign users into groups.
 Let's see how you'd accomplish both using ConfigCat's feature flag services.
 For context, ConfigCat is a developer-centric feature flag service with unlimited team size, awesome support, and a reasonable price tag.

-Using Amplitude in a VueJS A/B testing scenario
+Using Amplitude in a VueJS A/B Testing Scenario

 · 5 min read